+Study design and participants

-This open-label, 2-arm randomised controlled trial was conducted in 18 neonatal units in England.
+This open-label, 2-arm parallel-group randomised controlled trial was conducted in 18 neonatal units in England.
 The Research Ethics Committee approval (reference 14-YH-1202), protocol and statistical analysis plan are available online (http://prevailtrial.org.uk/).
 Local approval and site-specific assessments were obtained from NHS Trusts for trial sites.

-Participants
+There were amendments to the trial protocol during the trial.
+Full details of these changes can be found in the final trial protocol (Version 5.0 (26/04/2017).

-All babies requiring a narrow-gauge (Premicath 1 French gauge, Vygon, Swindon, UK) were eligible for the trial provided they had no known allergy or hypersensitivity to rifampicin or miconazole and had not previously been enrolled in the PREVAIL trial.
-PICCs are usually used for parenteral nutrition and drug administration.
-Twins were randomised individually.
-Written informed consent was obtained from the parent or legal representative before randomisation.
+All babies requiring a narrow-gauge peripherally inserted central venous catheter (PICC) were eligible to participate (details in Protocol, in supplementary material)..
+The reason for insertion was not requested, but PICCs are usually used for parenteral nutrition and drug administration.
+70% of babies in neonatal units born before 32 weeks of gestation have a PICC inserted (unpublished data, National Neonatal Research Database, England).